YouTube Video TRANSCIPT: Daily Taoist 27

 That was one of the things I was explaining in a previous podcast.
 I didn’t want to be successful at being a television repairman.
 Because that success was going to hold me back.
 Wouldn’t propel me forward.
 Not where I wanted to go.

 How do you feel about other people.
-How do you feel about people view you after winning or achieveing something?
+How do you feel about how people view you after winning or achieving something?

 Do you feel required to continue a success for family or friends.

 So if you did win that race: then your family and friends are going to expect you keep winning it over and over… Right?
 How are you going to satisfy them?
 Whatever that that you’ve done successfully?
 Maybe it’s making a bunch of money in a business deal.

 Do you feel compelled?
 Do you have all your stuff out?